 It is well-recognised that a successful future of the European industry can only be possible with a skilled and motivated workforce.
 The damage caused by the COVID-19 pandemic to the TCLF industries has reinforced this need, and the survey of TCLF companies conducted by CEC, EURATEX and COTANCE in February 2021 highlighted the crucial importance of skills for EU TCLF companies among their priorities: close to 85% of respondents recognise that skills will be important or very important in the next five years.

-Climate change is a reality, and we are constantly being reminded by the increasing natural catastrophes happening around us.
-Policy makers, industry and citizens are progressively understanding the dangers it represents, and wish to react to make a difference in improving the sustainability of the planet and natural resources.
+Climate change is a reality, and we are constantly being reminded of the increasing natural catastrophes happening around us.
+Policy-makers, industry and citizens are progressively understanding the immediate dangers it represents, and wish to react and to make a difference in improving the sustainability of the planet and the use of natural resources.

-The European footwear industry has a long tradition in production and retail of innovative, creative and high-quality products, developed in accordance to the consumer needs and demands.
+The European footwear industry has a long tradition in the production and retail of innovative, creative and high-quality products, developed in accordance with consumer needs and demands.
 While being one of the most handcrafted industries in Europe, it has learned to take advantage of the advanced technologies to develop cutting-edge products.

 Intellectual Property Rights Policy

 The need for IPR protection and enforcement is crucial for the footwear industry in order to preserve the European quality and tradition in footwear manufacturing and to promote sustainability and free and fair trade.
 Global markets bring challenges and threats to intellectual property rights for the European footwear industry.

 According to EUIPO 2020 Status report on IPR infringement, footwear is the 3rd most affected industry by counterfeit imports into the EU, after toys, games and watches.
 The counterfeit goods most commonly purchased by young people during 2016-2019 were clothing, footwear and small electronic items.
 Consequently, CEC’s priorities also include IPR enforcement and the fight against counterfeit products.View more